 School Board Policy 606 -

-Textbooks and Instructional Materials
+Selection and Review of Instructional Texts and Materials

 II.
 General Statement of Policy